-In this, our second of six blog posts exploring the validity of the resurrection of Christ, we invite you to consider the factual, historical evidence that gives believers certainty that Jesus did rise from the dead, just as He promised!
-If you missed our intro blog post, catch it here.
+In this blog post exploring the validity of the resurrection of Christ, we invite you to consider the factual, historical evidence that gives believers certainty that Jesus did rise from the dead, just as He promised!

-Today we look at the crucifixion details of Jesus’ torture and death.
+Let’s look at the crucifixion details of Jesus’ torture and death.
 Is it possible, as some assert, that Jesus wasn’t really dead when His body was removed from the cross?
-Tweet

-No, it’s not possible.
-And we can know this with certainty for several reasons.
+No, and we can know this with certainty for several reasons.

 First: The Romans were experts at crucifixion.
 Though they didn’t invent it, the Romans used crucifixion extensively because it worked so well as a deterrent.
 All who came upon a Roman crucifixion quaked at suffering a similar fate, because this form of torture was gruesome, degrading, and led to an intensely painful death.
 The Roman statesman Cicero called crucifixion “the most cruel and hideous of tortures.”